MicrosoftDocs/power-pages-docs/power-pages-docs/templates/sap-supplier.md

 ---
-title: SAP supplier enterprise template
+title: SAP Supplier Self Service template
-description: Learn how to use the SAP supplier self-service site template for Power Pages to empower your suppliers with self-service capabilities, enabling them to manage their vendors, orders, and invoices efficiently.
+description: Learn how to use the SAP Supplier Self-service template for Power Pages to empower your suppliers with self-service capabilities, enabling them to manage their vendors, orders, and invoices efficiently.
 author: sandhangitmsft
 ms.topic: conceptual
 ms.custom:
-ms.date: 07/31/2024
+ms.date: 08/19/2024
 ms.subservice:
 ms.author: sandhan
 ms.reviewer: dmartens